UCL/NeonatalSleepWake/README.md

 5. Select whether cross-correlations between event onsets are calculated.
 This can increase the run time significantly.
 If cross-correlations are selected, a second dialog will ask for parameters

-  - Maximum lag in seconds: The cross-correlation is computed correlation over the range of lags: -MAXLAG to MAXLAG
+  - Maximum lag in seconds: The cross-correlation is computed correlation over the range of lags: -maxlag to maxlag
+  - Time resolution: Number of points to cover the range 0:maxlag
   - Window length: Event onsets are represented by gaussian peaks, this is the width of the peak in data points.
   - Steepness: Event onsets are represented by gaussian peaks, this is the steepness of the peak in standard deviations within the window.